kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 # How to Build a Plugin

-To build your own plugin, you'll need to go through a few simple steps, including:
+To build your own plugin, you'll need to go through a few simple steps:

-* Importing the player library.
+* Import the player library.
-* Writing your plugin logic and implementing the plugin API methods and properties.
+* Write your plugin logic and implement the plugin API methods and properties.
-* Registering the plugin in the player framework.
+* Register the plugin in the player framework.

 In this guide we'll go through these steps and elaborate with examples of both Plain JavaScript & ES6.